 There is a difference between morality that genuinely comes from within (from sensitivity to life), and morality that has been conditioned into the mind by society, by family or by one’s culture from an early age.
 The former morality is based on love and sensitivity, while the latter is generally based on fear and ego.

-As Swami Nithyananda beautifully says – One has to discover one’s religion.
+As Swami Nithyananda also beautifully says – One has to discover one’s religion.

 Most people either blindly believe or blindly disbelieve moral codes prescribed in their religion or culture, instead of enhancing their own perception.

 Spirituality involves expanding one’s perception to the peak.
 This process of expanding one’s perception or one’s sensitivity is called Yoga in Sanskrit.
-Even moralities that come from within aren’t eternal.
+Even moralities that come from within need not be eternal.
 They are true for that time, in that place, in that situation.
-Hence the importance of staying in the present moment.
+Intuitively one knows exactly what is to be done in the given moment.
+It is almost like a side-effect of being in the Present moment.
 To be in complete communion with the Universe naturally without any effort.
 To unclutter one’s mind, so that one’s intuition can work at it’s peak.

 In most developed countries, there is a lot of emphasis in the world to develop one’s intellect and reasoning power.
 In most religious cultures, there is a lot of emphasis to follow the social/cultural/religious beliefs.

-There is very little emphasis on developing one’s intuition in the society in either place.
+There is very little emphasis on developing one’s intuition or one’s sensitivity to the outside world in either place.
 This can only happen when spiritual processes (not just religious rituals or academic learning) are encouraged in the society.